siobhanlgorman/After-the-Party/README.md

 ## Technologies
 ### Languages..
 * [Python](https://www.python.org/) is a widely used general-purpose, versatile and powerful programming language used for example for web development, machine learning and data science.
 Python was used to create the command line interface for this text-based game.
+Version 3
 ### Other Technologies and Libraries
 * [Github](https://github.com/) and [Git](https://git-scm.com/) were used for version control
-* [Gitpod](https://gitpod.io/) was used as cloud-based IDE
+* [Gitpod](https://gitpod.io/) was used as a cloud-based IDE
 * [Heroku](http://heroku.com/) was used to deploy the app
 * [The Google Chrome browser](https://www.google.com/intl/en_ie/chrome/) was used to view the app
 * [Diagrams](https://www.diagrams.net/) was used to create the flowchart